 It is estimated that approximately 20% of fatal collisions in Canada involve driver fatigue.
 That’s 1 in 5 collisions.
 Many other non-fatal collisions involve drivers who exhibit the signs of drowsy driving.

 Driving while tired impacts your ability to drive.
-Even though driving tired is responsible for a significant amount of accidents, it does not receive as much attention of impaired driving in Ontario.
+Even though driving tired is responsible for a significant amount of accidents, it does not receive as much attention as impaired driving in Ontario.

 Here are some reasons why driving while fatigued is dangerous because :